In the Beginning:

 ?
 Why do you think it is that God now asks that Abram be blameless?

 ?
-Is there any biblical evidence to support the idea that Abram hasn’t been behaving in a blameless manner prior to this point in his life?
+Is there any biblical evidence to support the idea that Abram hasn’t been behaving in a blameless manner before this point in his life?

 ?
 Consider what it means to be blameless before God.